mattcroat/joy-of-code/posts/introduction-to-3d-with-svelte/introduction-to-3d-with-svelte.md

 # Introduction to 3D With Svelte

-{% embed src="https://www.youtube.com/embed/89LYeHOncVk" title="Introduction to 3D With Svelte" %}
+{% youtube id="89LYeHOncVk" title="Introduction to 3D With Svelte" %}

 ## Table of Contents